microsoft/CCF/doc/audit/builtin_maps.rst

 Participation status and auxiliary information attached to a member.

-``Key`` Member ID: SHA-256 digest of the member's X509 certificate, represented as a hex-encoded string.
+``Key`` Member ID: SHA-256 fingerprint of the member's X509 certificate, represented as a hex-encoded string.

 ``Value`` Represented as JSON.